wind-tempest/wind/docs/Commits.md

 ## Quick Rules

 - Use imperative present tense (`fix`, `add`, `remove`, `refactor`)
-- Prefix should be uppercase
+- Prefix should be lowercase
 - Leave a blank line between the title and body
 - Do **not** end the title with a period
 - Always include a `Signed-off-by` line